This post may contain affiliate links. Please see my disclosure policy for details.

-You’ll have limited phone service, zero wifi, no hospitals nearby or police.
+You’ll have limited phone service, zero wifi, no hospitals nearby, or police.
 It’s literally in the middle of nowhere.
 So come prepared for it.

 5. There are only 2 guest houses – stay at Traveller’s inn

-There’s 2 in Longwa.
+There are 2 in Longwa.
 One is Traveller’s inn and the other is Auntys guest house.

-From what I read up about Aunty’s guest house it’s a traditional hut with a typical cot type bed.
+From what I read up about Aunty’s guest house it’s a traditional hut with a typical cot-type bed.
 I’m not sure if there’s electricity.

 So, depending on what type of traveller you are there are those options.
 Personally, I wanted a few comforts and it was recommended to me by Holiday Scout.